iintc/iintc/README.md

 ## Hey There 👋
 ### I'm Vincent Luke, 15 years old.

 I've been learning in the Information Technology fields around 3 months as of now, I like to challenge myself to pick up and try to learn something new to see if it interests me.
-I also enjoy going to forums and write articles about video games, aswell as my daily life.
-I'm looking foward to make the most out of my life and get a good paying job so I went the IT path!
+I also enjoy going to forums and write articles about technology!
+I find myself passionate when it comes to Cyber Security and Networking, I love to code aswell.
+I'm currently looking foward to achieve my dream and one day become an IT professional.

 <hr />